Pittsburgh Steelers: Fanbase

 The Steelers have a tradition of having a large fanbase, which has spread from Pittsburgh.
 In August 2008, ESPN.com ranked the Steelers' fans as the best in the NFL, citing their "unbelievable" sellout streak of 299 consecutive games.
 The team gained a large fan base nationally based on its success in the 1970s, but many consider the collapse of the city's steel industry at the end of the 1970s dynasty into the 1980s (and the resulting diaspora) to be a large catalyst for the size of the fan base in other cities.
 The Steelers have sold out every home game since the 1972 season.

 The Pittsburgh Steelers have numerous unofficial fan clubs in many cities throughout the country, that typically meet in bars or taverns on game days.
 This phenomenon is known to occur for other NFL teams as well, but "Steeler bars" are more visible than most, including representative establishments even in cities that field their own NFL teams.

-Sailors and Marines aboard the USS Essex react as the Pittsburgh Steelers score against the Arizona Cardinals.